 ROW | 1,131 | 1,606 | (30%) | 1,543 | 27% |

-However, the “Rest of World” (ROW) segment, including the LATAM market, faced a significant 30% YoY and 27% QoQ decline.
-The culprit?
-A PFI (Pharmaceutical Formulation Intermediates) supply backlog from the Gagillapur facility.
-This supply chain hiccup directly impacted sales volumes in these regions, masking what could have been stronger overall revenue growth.
-Resolving this backlog will be key to unlocking future sales potential in the ROW markets.
+However, the “Rest of World” (ROW) segment faced a significant 30% YoY and 27% QoQ decline.
+Management attributed this largely to a PFI (Pharmaceutical Formulation Intermediates) supply backlog from the Gagillapur facility.
+This operational bottleneck directly impacted sales volumes in these regions, masking what could have been stronger overall revenue growth.
+The prompt resolution of the Gagillapur remediation, expected by December 2025, is crucial for unlocking future sales potential in the ROW markets and leveraging the company’s full manufacturing capacity.

 From a divisional perspective, the FD (Finished Dosage) segment, while still dominant, saw a slight QoQ decline but a 1% YoY uptick.
-API (Active Pharmaceutical Ingredients) experienced a sharp 14% YoY drop but recovered with 10% QoQ growth.
-PFI showed robust 20% YoY growth, despite a small QoQ dip.
-The new kid on the block, Peptides/CDMO, contributed ₹291 Mn, signifying the initial impact of the Senn Chemicals AG acquisition.
-This indicates a strategic shift towards higher-value, specialized segments.
+API (Active Pharmaceutical Ingredients) experienced a sharp 14% YoY drop but recovered with 10% QoQ growth, primarily serving in-house formulation needs.
+PFI showed robust 20% YoY growth, despite a small QoQ dip, highlighting its increasing importance.
+The new Peptides/CDMO segment’s initial contribution is a clear sign of Granules’ strategic pivot towards higher-value, specialized segments, moving beyond its traditional small-molecule focus.

 Division-Wise Share (₹ Mn)